TwilightCitizen/Whack-A-Pede/README.md

 ### Hardware and Emulators Tested On

-- Testing has not yet occurred as development has only just commenced.

-- Anticipate testing on Nexus 5 Emulators, Android 6.0 through 10.0 (API 23 through 29).
+- Tested on Nexus 5 Emulators, Android 6.0 through 10.0 (API 23 through 29).

-- Anticipate testing on Nexus 9 and Pixel C Emulator, Android 7.0 (API 27).
+- Tested on Nexus 9 and Pixel C Emulator, Android 7.0 (API 27).

-- Anticipate testing on Pixel 3 Hardware, Android 10.0 (API 29).
+- Tested on Pixel 3 Hardware, Android 10.0 (API 29).

 ## Log in Requirements & Credentials for Testing

-- No log in credentials are presently required for testing.
+- No log in credentials are presently required for testing most features.

+- Google account required for testing Sign In with Google.

 ## Known Bugs